DrEmpiricism/Optimize-Offline/README.md

 In order to flash to an USB device, please set the key FlashToUSB to "UEFI" or "Legacy" value.
 The Legacy option uses `\boot\bootsect.exe /nt60` method.
 The UEFI method creates a special UEFI partition in the USB drive and then sets it as bootable.
 Depending on your bios capabilities and on the boot method, choose the right method for your PC.

+## Custom Icons
+You can customize the icons of the windows local disk volume and of the ISO/USB volumes.
+To set a custom windows local disk icon place it under `Content\Assets\windows.ico` To set a custom USB drive/ISO disk icon place it under `Content\Assets\setup.ico`

 ## Windows services removal